spcourse/integrals/en/riemann/explanation/index.md

 This page serves simply to introduce the terms and concepts from the sentence above, some of which you may already be familiar with.
 The goal is for you to come away with enough understanding to implement a Riemann sum approximation in the next assignment.
-Any topic you don't need an introduction or refesher on, you can, of course, just skip.
+Any topic you don't need an introduction or refresher on, you can, of course, just skip.

 ## Integrals